Credit cards are useful, but hidden card fees can be frustrating.

 Cons

 However, it is possible to find a credit card that won’t ding you so hard with high-interest rates on cash advances.
 For instance, the BMO Preferred Rate Mastercard®* offers a rate of 15.99% on cash advances.
 The APR on purchases is 13.99% and BMO covers theft and damage protection for items bought with the card*.
-Add to that, the BMO Preferred Rate Mastercard®* comes with a low annual fee of $29 (which is waived in the first year).*
+Add to that, the BMO Preferred Rate Mastercard®* comes with a low annual fee of $29 (waived on the first anniversary when you opt for the introductory balance transfer offer*).

 *Terms and conditions apply.